 Empowering

-Units conclude with a Culminating Engagement, during which students design and participate in solutions to the environmental challenge they’ve investigated.
+Seeds to Solutions units conclude with a Culminating Engagement, where students design and participate in solutions to the environmental challenge they’ve investigated.
 This helps students feel empowered to enact change in their communities.

 - Empowers students to investigate possible causes and solutions